 In both the research and clinician communities, the similarities between eating disorders and addictions have been considerably noted in studies and research literature.
-The compulsive nature of binging, purging, self-starvation and other similar behaviors can be self-perpetuated to a point that some have asked if eating disorders are a form of addiction.
+The compulsive nature of binging, purging, self-starvation, and other similar behaviors can be self-perpetuated to a point that some have asked if eating disorders are a form of addiction.
 However, putting the label of addiction on eating disorders can be a slippery slope.
 If eating disorders do indeed fit the description of an addiction, it makes sense to treat it as an addiction.
 However, if the behaviors and compulsions seen in eating disorders are seen only on a superficial level, treatments may be ineffective.

-If eating disorders are going to be considered an addiction, there needs to be a solid working definition regarding addiction.
+If eating disorders are going to be considered an addiction, there needs to be a solid working definition of addiction.
 The definition has evolved over the years and the current definition of addiction has been centered on substance abuse.
-Some of the criteria for substance dependence can include the difficulty of controlling use, continued use of substance regardless of negative consequences, unsuccessful attempts to limit or stop use, tolerance to the substance and the presence of withdrawal symptoms once use of the substance has ceased.
+Some of the criteria for substance dependence can include the difficulty of controlling use, continued use of substance regardless of negative consequences, unsuccessful attempts to limit or stop use, tolerance to the substance, and the presence of withdrawal symptoms once the use of the substance has ceased.

 It is important to note that in the Diagnostic and Statistical Manual of Mental Disorders Fourth Edition (DSM-IV), physiological addiction is not required for a diagnosis of substance dependence.
 The definition of what an addiction is can broaden to include more process addictions.
-This broader definition can include behaviors such as gambling, compulsive shopping, gaming and eating disorders.
+This broader definition can include behaviors such as gambling, compulsive shopping, gaming, and eating disorders.
 Eating disorders can be possibly seen as an addiction because the “substance” of food is the subject of preoccupation and the person who has an eating disorder has difficulty controlling their “use” of food and behaviors related to food.
 Denial is also a common thread between substance abuse and eating disorders and some anorexics, for example, feel that starvation can bring on a “high”.

 How Does It Apply to Addiction?